Ben McAdams: Healthcare

-While Salt Lake County mayor, McAdams called for Congress to make fixes to the Affordable Care Act (also known as Obamacare) instead of repealing it.
+While Salt Lake County mayor, McAdams, called for Congress to make fixes to the Affordable Care Act (or Obamacare) instead of repealing it.
 He had previously called on Congress to renew the Children's Health Insurance Program (CHIP) after its funding lapsed in September 2017.
+McAdams did not support a "Medicare-for-all" type plan in 2019, because he said it would not "work for [his] constituents".

 Immigration

 McAdams has called for comprehensive immigration reform that includes secured borders, increased legal immigration, and a permanent solution for participants in the Deferred Action for Childhood Arrivals (DACA) program, also known as Dreamers.
 He also supports the principles in the Utah Compact.

 During the 2018 election campaign, McAdams opposed President Trump's plans to build a wall on the southern U.S. border with Mexico.
-During the 2018–19 government shutdown, McAdams said he could accept additional border protection funding, if it were part of a compromise bill that included immigration reform and "a fix for the Dreamers and DACA".
-The government shutdown had centered on Trump's demands for additional funds to construct a wall and the unwillingness of House Democrats to agree to it.
+During the 2018–19 government shutdown, McAdams said he could accept additional border protection funding, potentially including a wall, if it were part of a compromise bill that included immigration reform and "a fix for the Dreamers and DACA".
+The government shutdown centered on Trump's demands for additional funds to construct a wall and the unwillingness of House Democrats to agree to it.

-McAdams has expressed strong concern to the Trump administration about its plan to rescind visas for immediate family members of H-1B legal immigrants.
+McAdams pushed back against a Trump administration plan to rescind visas for immediate family members of H-1B legal immigrants.
 H-1B visa holders are skilled workers who immigrate with company sponsorship.
 H-4 visas, which the plan would affect, are issued to their spouses and children under 21.

-LGBT rights
+LGBTQ rights

 McAdams supports same-sex marriage.
 After the Supreme Court ruled in Obergefell v.
-Hodges that same-sex couples have the right to marry, McAdams stated: "This decision enshrines what I've long believed—that all families should be treated equally under the law".
+Hodges that same-sex couples have the right to marry, McAdams stated: "As Justice Kennedy stated in his opinion, 'The right of same-sex couples to marry is derived from the Fourteenth Amendment's guarantee of equal protection.'
+This decision enshrines what I've long believed—that all families should be treated equally under the law".

 In 2019, McAdams voted for the Equality Act, which would legally prohibit discrimination on the basis of sexual orientation and gender identity in employment, housing, public accommodations, public education, federal funding, credit, and the jury system.
 Despite his vote, McAdams has stated he "do[es]n't think it's perfect" and supports continued dialogue and refinement of the bill.

+Trump administrations

+First Trump administration

+After the whistleblower complaint in the Trump–Ukraine scandal was released to the public, McAdams expressed support for an impeachment inquiry.
+He said an inquiry was necessary because Trump had "refus[ed] to further cooperate with congressional oversight, without an impeachment inquiry".
+On December 18, 2019, McAdams voted for both articles of impeachment against Trump.
+Two days earlier, he had announced his intention to vote for impeachment, saying, "for me, the evidence is clear" that Trump attempted to undermine the 2020 presidential election by soliciting aid from Ukraine to help his own reelection efforts.